Cinux-Chosan/react-simple-cli/README.md

 `ssr g comp --name=operation/steps/one/dialog`

-which is alias `ssr g component --name=operation/steps/one/dialog`
+which is an alias of

+`ssr g component --name=operation/steps/one/dialog`

 this will just create a component under path: `operation/steps/one/`